Covered California Eligibility: How do I know if I qualify?

 They can check to see if they are eligible for free or low cost Medi-Cal which is coverage through the state of California, though benefits may be limited.
 The other option would be to purchase a health plan privately by enrolling through an insurance agency like Health for California Insurance Center.
 You would have a variety of insurance companies to select a plan through such as Kaiser, Blue Shield, Anthem Blue Cross, Health Net, etc. Keep in mind through, undocumented individuals are not subject to a penalty.

 Deferred Action for Childhood Arrivals (DACA) individuals are not considered legally present in the U.S. As such, they are not eligible for Covered California.
-They are, however, required to pay a tax penalty if they do not have any health insurance.
 These individuals may be eligible for Medi-Cal and can apply for Medi-Cal coverage through Covered California or at any Medi-Cal office.

 Undocumented Individuals Can Apply for Coverage on Behalf of Documented Family Members